(The entire book appears at this link with chapters added after appearing online:

 the Dill Pickle location is a tough surveillance assignment.
 Joe,

-of course, seems very pleased with his intricately machiavellian
+of course, seems very pleased with his intricately machiavellian machinations.

 Of course, Tyger is in it for the full measure.
-Taking
+Taking what

 Tyger is curious, as well, about the final outcome.
 Has Joe

 completely lost it, or what.
-Otherwise, pretty
+Otherwise, pretty much

-much standard method of operation.
+standard method of operation.
 If they lose commos

 or anything really weird happens, contact Dorothy who is on Oz

 standby.
-Follow general orders.
+Following general orders.

 “Let’s do it to it,” Joe says.
 “Let the game begin.”

 highway.
-The boss man wanders into the forest.
+Boss man wanders into the forest.

 “Damn,” Tyger says out loud to fellow invisible forest

 creatures.
-“I hope this thing works out.”
+“Hope this thing works out.”

 Then the terrible Tyger person heads up the hill to a